A topic from the subject of Introduction to Chemistry in Chemistry.

 • Beneficence: The experiment should aim to benefit society by providing valuable information about the safety of household cleaners.

-• Non-maleficence: The experiment should not cause any harm to the test organisms or the environment.
+• Non-maleficence: The experiment should minimize harm to the test organisms.
+Disposal of materials should follow environmental regulations.

 Share on: